MakeSchool-Tutorials/Tip-Calculator-Swift/P5-Tip-it-up/content.md

 >
 > Before we get started with the logic, we need to go over a new Swift concept!
 Let's talk about `guard` statements...
 >
 > `guard` is a special conditional statement that must `return` or throw an error if the condition is not met.
 In the code below, we are saying "if we cannot cast `billAmountField.text` to a `Double` and save it to `billAmount`, then we should stop what we are doing and clear the fields".
-If the condition _is_ met, then the function can continue. `guard` is different from `if` because it adds anything it unwraps to it's parent scope -- the scope it was called from!
+If the condition _is_ met, then the function can continue. `guard` is different from `if` because it adds anything it unwraps to its parent scope -- the scope it was called from!

 Now that we have some _outlets_ and _actions_, we can actually code our logic.
 Since this tutorial is about _Xcode_, not programming, we are going to give you the logic.
 Study the code below and make sure you understand the logic!